KoldenAxelson/crunchy/README.md

 ### Warning
 If you are attempting to run this code yourself..

-    - You might have to change the seasons to watch the animes you want
+    CHANGE YOUR CREDENTIALS

-    - Credentials will not work for anyone else running this, change login_with_credentials("Crunchyroll Email", "Crunchyroll Password")
+    .login_with_credentials("Crunchyroll Email", "Crunchyroll Password")

 ### How to Find Your Show
     1.)
 Navigate to your show on Crunchyroll